eaguilarjz/vondo-docs/en/billing.md

 Need an older invoice?
 Email support and we'll dig it up.

+> **Subscribed on mobile?** Purchases made through the App Store or Google Play are receipted by **Apple / Google**, not here — you'll find those receipts in your Apple or Google account.
+The Invoices list covers web (LemonSqueezy) subscriptions.

 > **For tax season:** The invoices have everything an accountant needs (dates, amounts, business info).
 Download a year's worth with a few clicks.

 ---

 ## Pausing and resuming

-If you need a break — maybe you're traveling, between jobs, or just want to step away for a month — you can **pause** instead of canceling.
+If you subscribed **on the web** and need a break — maybe you're traveling, between jobs, or just want to step away for a month — you can **pause** instead of canceling.
+(Subscribed through the App Store or Google Play?
+Pausing isn't offered there — manage or cancel in your store subscription settings instead.)

 1. Open **Profile → Plans & Billing → Manage Billing**.
 2. In the billing portal, choose **Pause subscription**.